Online Master of Arts in Education

 - Ability to correspond with University staff, students, and faculty using email and the Internet; and

 - Ability to use appropriate antivirus utilities so that files transmitted and received are virus free.

 The following minimum system configuration and software are required:

 - Platforms: Mac OS X 10.2 or higher or Windows XP or higher;

 - Hardware: 256 Mb RAM, CD-ROM, and 1 Gb free disk space;

-- Productivity Software: Microsoft Word, PowerPoint, and Excel 2003 or higher; Adobe Reader 8.0 or higher; Adobe Flash 10 or higher (Constellation users);
+- Productivity Software: Microsoft Word, PowerPoint, and Excel (provided); Adobe Reader 8.0 or higher; Adobe Flash 10 or higher (Constellation users);

 - Web Browser: Firefox 3.0 or higher, Internet Explorer 9.0 or higher, Safari 4.0 or higher, or Chrome;